5 eCommerce Success Stories [Real-World Case Studies Form KSA & UAE]

 The Luxury Closet employed Google Smart Shopping campaigns using machine learning algorithms to reach users along the customer journey and drive sales and leads.

-By allocating the same budget that the online store was spending on traditional shopping campaigns, the campaign resulted in a halved cost per conversion (CPC), with the average conversion rate increased by 45%.
+By allocating the same budget that the online store was spending on traditional shopping campaigns, the campaign resulted in a halved cost per conversion (CPC), with the average conversion rate increasing by 45%.

 Based in Dubai, UAE, Sprii.com is the pioneer online shopping platform for moms across the Gulf region, offering more than 300,000 exclusive products ranging from baby diapers and food to home appliances, books, tablets, etc.

-Sprii.com planned to increase its customer base by acquiring new customers, increase brand awareness, and drive their online purchase consideration.
+Sprii.com planned to increase its customer base by acquiring new customers, increasing brand awareness, and driving its online purchase consideration.
 The main goal was to achieve this in the most cost-effective way that would still yield consistently successful results.

 With this new approach, Sprii.com managed to reduce the cost per customer acquisition by 20x, achieved the highest ROI comparative to all other channels in its marketing mix.
 That resulted in a rise in potential customer reach by 10x and a rise in click-through-rate by 10x.